jhigginbotham64/Starlight.jl/README.md

 julia> using Starlight
 ```

-Before you write any code that hooks into the library, you must create an App:
+To take advantage of the magic of Starlight you must first create an App:

 ```julia
 julia> a = App()